-

 What are the most common ways to wind up / liquidate / dissolve an entity in your jurisdiction?
 Please provide a brief explanation of the process.

 A voluntary/solvent liquidation is initiated by the company or its shareholder(s) and is designed for companies that have ceased or want to cease their business activities and where the shareholder(s) believe that it makes no sense to keep an entity alive that is not doing business anymore or to keep the company as dormant or shelf company.
-The intention to liquidate the company can also be based on a (global) post-acquisition/merger restructuring / integration (e.g. entity reduction sale/transfer of the business followed by a company liquidation).
+The intention to liquidate the company can also be based on a (global) post-acquisition/merger restructuring/integration (e.g. entity reduction sale/transfer of the business followed by a company liquidation).

 Under German law there is no fast-track liquidation process applicable.
-However, in case of a group of companies, another option would be to merge entities, i.e. merge the entity, that shall be dissolved into another group entity by means of which all assets and liabilities will be transferred to the absorbing entity way universal succession by operation of law upon registration of the merger with the commercial register.
-This might be attractive option since the merger of subsidiaries is the quicker and smoother way to eliminate unwanted companies compared to their liquidation.
+However, in case of a group of companies, another option would be to merge entities, i.e. merge the entity, that shall be dissolved into another group entity by means of which all assets and liabilities will be transferred to the absorbing entity by way of universal succession by operation of law upon registration of the merger with the commercial register.
+This might be an attractive option since the merger of subsidiaries is the quicker and smooth-er way to eliminate unwanted companies compared to their liquidation.

 Germany: Doing Business In